Pelvic floor exercises (also known as kegel exercises) help to maintain a strong pelvic floor to prevent urinary incontinence.

 Causes of urinary incontinence

-Urinary incontinence is mainly due to the weakening of the pelvic floor muscles.
-Pelvic floor stretching and weakness occurs with childbirth and weight gain.
+Urinary incontinence is mainly due to the weakening of the pelvic floor muscles caused by

 Thus, it is important to maintain a strong pelvic floor to prevent urinary incontinence.
 This can be achieved by performing pelvic floor exercises, sometimes referred to as Kegel exercises.